Youssefares/alexandria-university-cce-handbook/interview-prep-and-job-hunting.md

 ## Quick Intro
 This will include a lot of interview prep material (mostly links).
 One thing we’d also like to promote is **the importance of hustling** for getting a job and of investing as much time job hunting as one would invest in the interview prep.
-That’s often overlooked despite being so counterintuitive.
+That’s often overlooked despite being so counter intuitive.
+So, this will also include some links to communities and job websites and not only prep material

 ## Good Problem Listings
 - ## [Cracking The Coding Interview](http://www.crackingthecodinginterview.com/)